 (1) provide information to; and

-(2) solicit and consider relevant input from;
+(2) solicit and consider relevant and timely input from;

-any interested party in regard to the development of the utility’s IRP and related potential resource acquisition issues.
+any interested party in regard to the development of the utility’s IRP.

-(c) The utility shall consider and respond to all relevant input provided by interested parties, including comments and concerns from the commission or its staff.
+(c) The utility shall consider and timely respond to all relevant input provided by interested parties, including comments and concerns from the commission or its staff.

 (d) The utility retains full responsibility for the content of its IRP.